Classics and Ancient Mediterranean Studies is an excellent foundation for people who wish to pursue careers in all sorts of fields.

 Students who follow a more literary criticism track (philology) gain a knowledge of western literary traditions as well as writing and analytical skills useful in publishing -- and a real love of literature!
 There are many ways to break into this industry, including an excellent summer institute at Denver which addresses not only editing skills but also career counseling.

-In addition to museums, many other non-profit associations are looking for the kind of research, writing, and critical analysis skills which Classics graduates have.
-Many students choose Classics, and the humanities in general, precisely because they did not want to go the mainstream business route.
+In addition to museums, many other non-profit associations are looking for the kind of research, writing, and critical analysis skills which Classics and Ancient Mediterranean Studies graduates have.
+Many students choose Classics and Ancient Mediterranean Studies, and the humanities in general, precisely because they did not want to go the mainstream business route.
 Non-profit work can be very rewarding to those with a humanist bent.

 The following links are virtual breadcrumbs marking the 12 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.